 God of War games on the PS3 weren’t particularly photorealistic as the developers weren’t going for a full-fledged emotional roller coaster with tons of emotion on character faces.

 All of that changed with the launch of God Of War PS4.
-The game not only made Kratos more than an angry god but also featured photorealistic graphics.
+The game made Kratos more than an angry god and featured photorealistic graphics.

-Photorealism wasn’t only important to showcase what PlayStation 4 can do but also, it was crucial for the story as the character models needed to show emotions like anger, loss, and regret.
-The resulting game is one of the best looking games of this generation and GOTY 2018.
+Photorealism wasn’t only necessary to showcase what PlayStation 4 can do but also, it was crucial for the story as the character models needed to show emotions like anger, loss, and regret.
+The resulting game is one of the best-looking games of this generation and GOTY 2018.

-You know a racing game has nailed its visuals when you like to just drive around to take in the views.
+You know a racing game has nailed its visuals when you like to drive around to take in the views.
 If it wasn’t for the HUD and video game giveaways, a fresh empty screenshot of the game could pass off for an actual photo.
-That’s how well captured the rural like countryside has been captured.
+That’s how well captured Mexico has been captured.
 The developers knew what they were doing when they designed the free roam for the title.